hyosung11/Launch-School/Courses/journal.md

 09:47 I scheduled the interview for Thursday at 10:00 with Victor.
 I feel tired today, right now.
 I have to pee.
 Ugh.

 10:21 Combing through the study guide.
 I need to work on some problems later.
 I'm still feeling tired.
 I want to watch Wimbledon tennis.

+11:42 Taking a break to play with SungOh.